-- A request for an appeal must be submitted by the member (or authorized representative acting on the member's behalf) on or before the later of 10 Business Days from the date of the original denial letter, or the Day the service will be reduced or end. - The time period covered by the original authorization must not have ended. - The member or his or her representative requests an extension of these benefits.
+- A request for an appeal must be submitted by the member (or authorized representative acting on the member's behalf) on or before the later of 10 Business Days from the date of the original denial letter, or the Day the service will be reduced or - The time period covered by the original authorization must not have ended. - The member or their representative requests an extension of these benefits.